 Why Your Body Thrives on Carbs

-Your brain, in particular, is a glucose hog.
-Despite making up only about 2% of your body weight, it consumes a whopping 20% of your body’s total energy, primarily in the form of glucose.
+Your brain, in particular, relies heavily on glucose for energy.
+Despite making up only about 2% of your body weight, it uses roughly 20% of your body’s energy at rest.
+According to the National Institutes of Health, glucose serves as the brain’s primary fuel source under normal conditions, which helps explain why some people experience fatigue, brain fog, or irritability when carbohydrate intake becomes extremely restrictive.
 This is why low-carb diets can often lead to brain fog, fatigue, and irritability—your brain is running on empty.

 Furthermore, carbohydrates are essential for physical performance.
-If you’re cutting carbs and trying to exercise, you’re essentially trying to drive that race car with an empty tank.
+If you’re exercising regularly while severely restricting carbohydrates, you may notice workouts feel harder and recovery takes longer because your body has less readily available fuel.
 Your body needs readily available energy for muscle contraction during workouts.
 Adequate carb intake ensures you can perform at your best, burn more calories during exercise, and build metabolically active muscle—all of which support weight loss.

 Busting the “Carbs Make You Fat” Myth